|

 Latest Summary:

-Property prices have fallen over the past year which means that it is a very good time to buy - particularly for those who have nothing to sell.
+Property prices have risen over the past year.
+But they are still below their peak of a few years ago.
+So it could be a good time to buy – particularly for those who have nothing to sell.

-You'll need a good credit score so check your credit rating and get to work on repairing any damage to your credit rating
+You’ll also need a good credit score so check your credit rating and get to work on repairing any damage to your rating.
+Do this as early as possible – lenders will not advance a penny to anyone without a cast iron record.
+Most have been stung too often and too hard in the past to take any risks whatsoever.

-This is because it is possible that however bad the general economy gets interest rates will probably remain very low.
-(See our latest interest rate predictions for the UK.)
+This is because it is possible that however bad the general economy gets interest rates will probably remain very low for the next year or so.
+Beyond that, they are likely to rise – after all, they could not go any lower.

-Already bodies like the Citizens Advice Bureau are seeing a sharp rise in problems.
+The Citizens Advice Bureau and other debt agencies are currently seeing a sharp rise in borrower problems.

 Read more on what to do if you have difficulties repaying your mortgage in the UK